MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/home-site.md

     (Where siteUrl is the site you want to use)

 > [!NOTE]
-> The first time you set up a home site, it might take several minutes.
+> Only one site in an organization can be set as a home site.
+The site can be registered a hub site, but can't be associated with a hub.
+The first time you set up a home site, it might take several minutes.
 If you [change the site address](change-site-address.md) of a home site, it might take up to 8 hours.

 ## Frequently asked questions